decert-me/rareskills-solana-course/src/en/chapter_29.md

 Solana uses a similar mechanism to remember who deployed a program.
 In our tutorial on [Anchor deploy](https://www.rareskills.io/post/solana-anchor-deploy), we noted that the wallet that deployed a program is also able to upgrade it.

 “Upgrading” a program is the same as writing new data to it — i.e. new bytecode.
-Only the owner of the program can write to it (this program is BPFLoaderUpgradeable as we will see soon).
+Only the owner of the program can write to it (this program is `BPFLoaderUpgradeable` as we will see soon).

 Therefore, how does Solana know how to give upgrade privileges to the wallet that deployed a certain program?

 ## Viewing the authority of a program from the command line

-Before we deploy the program, let’s see what wallet anchor is using by running solana address in the terminal:
+Before we deploy the program, let’s see what wallet anchor is using by running `solana address` in the terminal:

 ![solana address cli to get address](https://static.wixstatic.com/media/935a00_fd920364f617483ebf078041d398632d~mv2.png/v1/fill/w_740,h_63,al_c,q_85,usm_0.66_1.00_0.01,enc_auto/935a00_fd920364f617483ebf078041d398632d~mv2.png)

-Take note that our address is 5jmi...rrTj.
+Take note that our address is `5jmi...rrTj`.
 Now let’s create a program.

-Be sure solana-test-validator and solana logs are running in the background, then deploy the Solana program:
+Be sure `solana-test-validator` and `solana logs` are running in the background, then deploy the Solana program:

 ```
 anchor init owner_authority